clarkedarkmatter/carrieforky-0d637/content/pages/about.md

     colors: colors-e
     title: Hometown  of Louisville
     subtitle: ''
-    text: >+
+    text: >
-      I love my hometown of Louisville and I have had a heart for serving our
+      Carrie loves her hometown of Louisville and has had a heart for serving our

       community for decades.

-I'm a mom to a teenage son, and a passionate,
+      Carrie is a mom to a teenage son and a passionate

       special education teacher with [Breckinridge Metropolitan High School](https://www.jefferson.kyschools.us/schools/profiles/breckinridge-metropolitan-high)
       in Jefferson County Public Schools.
     styles:
       self:
         height: auto